liadraz/SimpleRateLimiter/readme.md

 ## Requirements
 - Initiate the RateLimiter with `Func` and with multiple rate limit policies.
-- Provide a `Task Perform(TArg arg)` method as the interface for request calls.
+- Provide a `Perform(TArg arg)` method as the interface for request calls.
 - Gurantee all rate limit polices are honored.
-If not delay execution until it does.
+If not delay the execution until it does.
 - The RateLimiter is expected to handle concurrent calls from multiple threads safely.
 - Use the most effective algorithm for limit requests - Sliding winow Vs Absolute.